Rajasthan Tour Packages

 Jaipur The Pink City

 History of the origin of the Jaipur city can be traced back to 1727 when it was established by Jai Singh II, the Raja of Amber.
 He shifted his capital from Amber to the new city because of the rapidly-growing population and an increasing water scarcity.
 Noted architect Vidyadhar Bhattacharya used the established principles of Vastu Shastra to build the city.
 It also holds the distinction of being the first planned city of India.

 Renowned globally for its colored gems, this capital city of Rajasthan combines the fascination of its ancient history with all the advantages of a metropolis,

 a visit to this city is an experience to be cherished for life and is an essential inclusion in your tour itinerary when on your budget tour of Rajasthan package.

 The bustling modern city is one of the three corners of the golden triangle that includes Delhi, Agra and Jaipur.

 Legend has it that in 1876, when the Prince of Wales visited India, on a tour and since the colour pink was symbolic of hospitality, Maharaja Ram Singh of Jaipur painted the entire city pink.
-The pink that colours the city makes for a marvellous spectacle to behold, more so as the city rises up majestically against the backdrop of the forts Nahargarh, Jaigarh and Garh Ganesh Temple.
+The pink that colours the city makes for a marvelous spectacle to behold, more so as the city rises up majestically against the backdrop of the forts Nahargarh, Jaigarh and Garh Ganesh Temple.

 Must-Visit Places Amber(Amer) Palace